bpetermann/react-native-shopping-cart/README.md

 - The purpose of this project is to gain familiarity with React Native development through a small demo application
 - There isn't too much functionality built in.
 You can add products to the cart, search for products, and sort them by category
 - Since I don't currently have access to an iOS system, I can't determine how the app will appear on iOS devices
+- The main focus lies on app development, causing the styling to be less suitable for web

 ### Getting Started